AlexanderRichey/yagss/README.md

 ├── public
 │   # Files and sub-directories in this directory are moved to the root of
 │   # the output directory.
 Files that end with .html, .css, .js, .jsx, │   # .svg, .xml, or .json are automatically minified.
+If a file ends in a │   # extension specified in the build.hash array, then a hash will │   # be included in the outputted file's name.
 │   ├── favicon.ico
 │   └── styles.css
 └── includes
     # The includes directory contains templates and partials.
 Unlike
     # pages, they are not compiled on their own.
 In other words,
     # if a "includes/index.html" file exists, but no file in "pages"
-    # refers to it, then it will not be included in the site's built
+    # refers to it, then it will not be included in the site's
     # output.
 In contrast, "pages/index.html" will be included.
     ├── base.html
     ├── page.html